ttk2/Humbug/README.md

 - remove_mob_drops: List<Integer>, a list of item IDs to remove from the dropped items when mobs are killed.
 The in-game command can also accept Material names.
 - disallow_record_playing: Boolean, Disables the ability for records to play in jukeboxes
 - allow_dye_sheep: Boolean, defaults to true.
 Allows sheep to be dyed directly (rather than dyeing each bit of wool).
+- allow_water_in_nether: Boolean, enables water use in hell biomes

 Default configuration (biased for CivCraft):
 - debug: false